jossbnd/US-Medical-Insurance-Costs-Codecademy/README.md

-# U.S. Medical Insurance Costs - Data Analysis
+# U.S. Medical Insurance Costs - Data Analysis Project

 The project has been made in the scope of my training at Codecademy.com.